 Carbon neutrality is sustainable, and its good business.
 It’s good for our people, our products and our planet.

 Austral continues to collaborate with a range of stakeholders in the fishing industry, including global fishing industry coalitions, inter-governmental agencies and eNGOs on a range of topics, including best practice fisheries management, science to support fisheries management, and contemporary environmental and compliance issues.

 We’ve invested heavily in new fishing gear that substantially reduces by-catch (untargeted species unintentionally caught during fishing) thus reducing our impact on a wide range of threatened marine species and seabirds.
 Healthy marine ecosystems rely on a delicate balance of species inter-dependence.
-If we interrupt that balance (whether intentionally or not) we threaten the health of the entire ecosystem and the sustainability of our business.
+We are committed to keeping this balance in check.

-With our eyes to the future of sustainable seafood, we have recently invested over $50 million to develop and build a new fishing vessel for our Southern Ocean fleet.
+With our eyes to the future of sustainable seafood, we have recently invested over $50 million to develop and build a new, world-class fishing vessel for our Southern Ocean fleet: FV Cape Arkona.